WUSTL-Biol4220/home/labs/lab_15.md

 To test the `seq` module, try running the methods against a dataset used in a previous lab.
 A copy of the unaligned `adh.fasta` dataset from Lab 08 can be downloaded using the command `wget https://raw.githubusercontent.com/WUSTL-Biol4220/home/master/assets/lab_15/adh.fasta`.

 *Note: MAFFT and other programs require a keypress to complete the process that is executed within Python.
 In this case, use `subprocess.Popen` which is able to send keyboard signals to the process.
-For MAFFT, first call the program using `p = subprocess.Popen([cmd], stdin=subprocess.PIPE, shell=True)` and then send a keypress with `p.communicate(input=b'\n')` to send an endline character as a byte-string to the process `p`.*
+For MAFFT, first call the program using `p = subprocess.Popen(args=cmd, stdin=subprocess.PIPE, shell=True)` and then send a keypress with `p.communicate(input=b'\n')` to send an endline character as a byte-string to the process `p`.*

 ---